-By November of 2008, it was reported that the economy had lost over 240,000 jobs, the AIG bailout was over $150 billion, and the U.S. Treasury had spent over $700 billion in bailouts.
-By the end (December) the Federal fund rates were at an all time low at zero percent and the Dow was down over 34%.
+By November of 2008, it was reported that the economy had lost over 240,000 jobs.
+The AIG bailout was over $150 billion, and the U.S. Treasury had spent over $700 billion in bailouts.
+By the end of December, the Federal fund rates were at an all-time low at zero percent and the Dow was down over 34%.

-In the beginning of 2009, the Obama Stimulus Plan really helped the economic panic to calm down, and the Dow finally started to climb.
-The new administration gave hope and a laid out plan to make matters better.
-That is where this crisis stopped even though banks felt the aftereffects long afterwards.
+At the beginning of 2009, the Obama Stimulus Plan really helped the economic panic to calm down.
+Also, the Dow finally started to climb.
+The new administration gave hope and a laid-out plan to make matters better.
+That is where this crisis stopped even though banks felt the aftereffects long afterward.

 Vola Finance can advance you up to $300 at NO INTEREST.
 Vola Finance can make sure your bank balance does not get too low and alert you before it does so that you don’t pay overdraft or NSF fees.
 Furthermore, Vola Finance breaks down your spending pattern to help you budget your upcoming expenses and find ways for you to save.

 Vola supports over 6000 banks and credit unions and uses one of the nation’s largest bank connection providers to securely establish a link to your account.

 Vola is transparent.
 There are NO HIDDEN FEES Vola operates by charging a subscription fee, there are no other charges.
 If the features offered by Vola are not compatible with your bank or phone, Vola Finance will refund you your subscription fee.